 Anne Bailey is a freelance journalist and founding director of the Montana Media Lab at the University of Montana School of Journalism.
 She has taught video storytelling at the Salt Institute for Documentary Studies, the Rocky Mountain School of Photography, the Freedom Forum Institute and the University of Montana School of Journalism.

-Jule Banville is a journalism professor at the University of Montana and hosts the podcast Last Best Stories, which she launched in 2015.
-Prior to teaching, Jule was an editor at the Washington City Paper, a producer at WNYC and a freelance writer for various publications across the country.
+Jule Banville is a journalism professor at the University of Montana where she teaches elements of news writing, feature writing, opinion writing and advanced audio.
+Prior to teaching, Jule was an editor at the Washington City Paper, a producer at WNYC and a freelance writer.

 Eric Gulliver is a producer and editor for the flagship PBS series American Experience where he creates digital-first content across multiple platforms.
 Eric previously worked as a producer at FRONTLINE and is co-founder of The Non-Fiction Cartel, a New England documentary collaborative.